bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    .. literalinclude:: samples/get-tx-status-response.http
       :language: http

+   :resheader Content-Type: ``application/json``
+   :resheader Location: Once the transaction has been persisted, this header will link to the actual resource.

    :statuscode 200: A transaction or block with that ID was found.
 The status is either ``backlog``, ``invalid``.
    :statuscode 303: A transaction or block with that ID was found and persisted to the chain.
 A location header to the resource is provided.